-The HUB-Robeson Center and Student Legal Services offer free limited notary services to Penn State students, faculty, and staff.
-APPOINTMENTS ARE REQUIRED.
+The HUB-Robeson Center and Student Legal Services offer free limited notary services.

 Student Legal Services

 Services limited to students.
 We are unable to notarize documents for faculty and staff.

 Notary services are available by appointment and on a drop in basis, but a completed intake form is required to access notary services.

 Monday-Friday, 9:00 a.m. - 4:00 p.m.